-Even before the state mandated last week that non-essential workers stay home, New Yorkers were already stocking up for the coronavirus quarantine.
+Even before the state mandated that non-essential workers stay home, New Yorkers were already stocking up.
 It was nearly impossible to find basics like eggs, dry pasta and frozen vegetables, among other things at many supermarkets and bodegas—forget about toilet paper and hand sanitizer.
+Now, it's even more impossible to get a grocery delivery time slot.

-Luckily, delivery and takeout is still an option at many restaurants and bars (including alcohol to go), but there’s still only so much of that our bank accounts can handle.
+Luckily, delivery and takeout is still an option at many restaurants and bars (including alcohol to-go), but there’s still only so much of that our bank accounts can handle.
 It’s a safe bet to say more of us are cooking (or at least upping our home bar game) than ever before.
 Now, there’s another option for shopping as some restaurants morph into temporary corner stores selling everything from produce and condiments to noodles and yes, even hard-to-find toilet paper.
+Not only is it a nice way to support your local restaurants, but it's a good hack for avoiding those crowded grocery lines.

 From 11am-7pm daily, The Clam is now operating as The Clam Community Fish Market with Early Morning Seafood, which has been a longtime purveyor for the West Village favorite known as a seafood lover’s haven.
 The quality of the seafood will be better than anything you find at grocery stores across the city and is also discounted (halibut is sold at $10 for a 6-oz. filet and oysters are $1 each).
 There will be daily specials announced on Instagram but you can also call Chef Mikey during store hours at 212-242-7420 to place an order.
 Sauces, spices and wine to-go (at 30 percent off) are also being sold—at a proper distance, of course.